Building MQ Queue Managers¶

 Once you navigate, click on

-.
+Use this template.
 Choose the organization, name the repository, and enter the rest of the details as follows.
-Once done, click onCreate repository from template
+Once done, click onCreate repository from template.

 Ensure you've set up the